 Thrive Laramie: A Community and Economic Development Action Strategy for the Next 10 Years

-The City of Laramie was interested in refreshing their community economic development strategic action plan as part of their comprehensive plan, last updated in 2009.
+The City of Laramie was interested in refreshing their community economic development strategic action plan as part of their comprehensive plan, which was last updated in 2009.
 They wanted a firm that would garner broad public input and consider quality of life amenities like their booming arts and startup scenes in addition to traditional economic development measures like business attraction.

 The Laramie community has amazing assets in the beautiful natural surroundings of southeast Wyoming; a vibrant and lively downtown retail, restaurant, brewery, and coffee scene; its celebration of diversity and inclusion; and the University of Wyoming's cultural, academic, and athletic attractions.
 Laramie was challenged with figuring out how to retain college grads and young professionals, improve the aesthetics and quality of life in the community, capitalize on the growth of nearby Fort Collins and Cheyenne while not overtaxing infrastructure, and prepare to take advantage of emerging industries.

+Our team launched a broad engagement strategy which included a steering committee of community, business, education, and government leaders, build sessions with stakeholders, and community surveys.
 We researched regional and national economic trends to identify emerging industries that will power Laramie's future, and matched those to occupational and educational data to ensure the local community is prepared to take advantage of and prosper from these opportunities.

-Through interviews, our community engagement, and with the guidance of our steering committee and subject-matter co-chairs, we were able to design strategies and recommendations that built on Laramie's strengths while positioning the region to drive economic development by attracting new businesses, people, and visitors to the region and state.
+Through interviews, our community engagement, and with the guidance of our steering committee and subject-matter co-chairs, we were able to design strategies and recommendations that build on Laramie's strengths while positioning the region to drive economic development by attracting new businesses, people, and visitors to the region and state.

 Economic Development Plan